arovge/resume/src/mentorship.typ

         org: "Charger Robotics Team 537",
         "October 2021 – May 2023",
         bullets: (
-            "Taught programming concepts and problem solving skills, enabling students to independently learn and contribute to the robot’s codebase.", "Instilled FIRST Core Values and Gracious Professionalism into high school students, helping develop skills and behaviors to promote a healthy environment for learning and fun."
+            "Taught programming concepts and problem solving skills to high school students, enabling them to independently learn and contribute to the robot’s codebase.", "Coached senior students in leadership roles, teaching them how to delegate work and develop the technical skills of junior team members, resulting in sustained team growth year-over-year."
         )
     )
 }